willtmc/proposal_builder/development_plan.md

 # Development Plan - Proposal Builder

-## Current Status (As of Apr 06, 2024)
+## Current Status (As of Apr 17, 2025)

 - **Core Functionality:** The script successfully reads source documents (TXT, PDF via OCR) and combines them with selected templates (stored as TXT) to generate proposals using OpenAI (`gpt-4o`).
 - **Refactoring:** The initial monolithic script (`proposal_builder.py`) has been refactored into a modular structure within the `src/` directory, improving maintainability.
 - **Configuration:** Key settings (model name, output filename) are managed via `config.json`.
 API key is managed via `.env`.
 - **Template Handling:** Uses `.txt` templates stored in the `templates/` directory.
 User selects template type via command-line prompt.
-- **Date Handling:** Automatically calculates proposal date, acceptance deadline (next Friday), advertising start (second Monday), and prompts user for auction duration to calculate end date.
-These dates are injected before the final LLM call.
+- **Date Handling:** Automatically calculates proposal date, contract date, advertising start, auction end, and closing date using business rules.
+Prompts user for auction duration (weeks) **before folder selection**.
+- **Variable Indexing:** Each template variable is indexed as `calculated`, `extracted`, or `user` in the template index JSON:
+    - `calculated`: Dates and totals computed by business logic.
+    - `extracted`: AI attempts to extract from documents, user is prompted if missing.
+    - `user`: Always prompted for user input (e.g., retainer, buyer's premium).
+- **Currency Handling:** All currency variables are formatted as plain numbers (no `$`), with the template handling currency symbols for output.
-- **Interactive Interview:** If the LLM cannot find specific information required by the template in the source documents, the script interactively prompts the user to provide the missing values.
+- **Interactive Interview:** If the LLM cannot find specific information required by the template in the source documents, the script interactively prompts the user to provide the missing values, including all `user` variables.
 - **Token Usage Reporting:** Prints OpenAI token usage after each API call.
 - **Dependency Checks:** Checks for required external dependencies (Tesseract, Poppler) on startup and provides installation guidance if missing.
 - **Optional Photo Analysis:**